 Prepare to Sleep Well

-When you spend a lot of time behind the wheel, there are small actions you can practise to keep your body moving.
+When you spend a lot of time behind the wheel, there are small actions you can take to prepare for getting better quality sleep.

 Why it matters

 Sleep impacts every function in your body.